SPECIAL EDUCATIONAL NEEDS POLICY

 - overseeing the implementation of the school’s Special Needs Policy

-- co-ordinating provision for pupils with special needs including over-seeing the SENco team, monitoring support, planning and assessment.
+- co-ordinating provision for pupils with special needs including over-seeing the SENDco team, monitoring support, planning and assessment.

-- maintaining the school’s special needs register and overseeing the records kept by class teachers on pupils with special educational needs, which form part of the pupil’s individual education plan
+- maintaining the school’s special needs register and overseeing the records kept by class teachers on pupils with special educational needs, which form part of the pupil’s individual support plan

 - advising teachers on how pupils might meet planned learning objectives